 It's not to heavy, because it uses button batteries, (four of them) at 1.5 volts to provide power.

 From Radio Shack you can buy a Micromini SPDT switch from Radio shack 275-0635 is the model I used, as it fits pretty well.
 Then you'll need some wire.
 I used 16 gauge wire for mine.
 Then you can get a round PCB Kit from Radio shack.
 276-004 is the model on that.

 The only thing you'll need to fine is then sheet metal, which you can get from home depot, or maybe radio shack, i just happen to have some I took from some old electronics.
 You'll need that for the battery case.
 Then last, but not least, you'll need LEDs.
 I'm a bit strange, as I have hundreds of these around for other projects i'm doing, but you can order them online, or pick them up from an Radio Shack or an electronics store.
 I included a picture of the back of 800 I have of the type i used, which were small LEDS, but you could use pretty much any LED you want.

 The button batteries I used are: 386A 1.5v from micro center, used to replace LR43, 386, G12 and 186, according to the package.

 The case I have here that you print will hold all the electronics and fit right into the lamp.

 I'll post some additional detailed instructions on my website later, with more detail.

 Snap together mini lamp - Light Attachment by ajolivette is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure ajolivette would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ajolivette would love to see what you've printed.
+Please document your print and share a Make with the community.